sahaynitin4telly/TG-RenamerPro/README.md

 * Good to see if you give me credits if you are using !!
 * This is only for personal use !!
 Don't make a Bot channel Business with this !!
 * Pull Requests are always accepted but shouldn't involve increasing complexity of deploying

-## Credits
-* Alber Einstein Tg - For Pyro tips
-* Heiiman For Force Sub, Spechide
-* And everyone in this Journey